 What is the difference between an SDR and a BDR?

-Both SDRs (Sales Development Representatives) and BDRs (Business Development Representatives) play crucial roles in a sales team, but their responsibilities differ.
+Both an SDR (Sales Development Representative) and a BDR (Business Development Representative) play crucial roles in a sales team, but their responsibilities differ.

-A sales development representative qualifies inbound leads that come into the company (inbound sales).
+Sales development reps qualify inbound leads that come into the company (inbound marketing).
 They screen these prospects before passing them on to the account executive or salesperson.

 On the other hand, a BDR’s role is more focused on outbound marketing or outbound lead prospecting- they actively seek out and create new business opportunities or leads for the company.
 They often work with cold leads or potential clients who may not have yet expressed interest in the company’s products or services.